 Ensure that you are always suitability clothed to be wearing a baby carrier.
 It’s always best to opt for a lighter layer as you will soon heat up with baby attached to you.
 Try not to carry around extra bags which can cause your shoulder to become lopsided.
 If possible try to find a carrier with storage pockets.

-If you have ongoing pain issues its best to discussed baby wearing with your doctor or health care provider beforehand.
-If you get the ok, the best carrier are one which offer distributed back and shoulder support with comfort features.
+If you have ongoing pain issues, discuss baby wearing with your doctor or health care provider beforehand.
+The most suitable carrier to choose will offer distributed back and shoulder support with comfort features.
 If your back pain increases, stop using the carrier immediately.

 Baby Wearing Safety